Participate in MUnitQuest!

 Step 2 — Prepare your labeled spike trains

 For each recording, provide a *_events.tsv file (BIDS-events file) containing the labeled motor unit spike trains.
 See the example below for the required format.
-The submission walkthrough covers how to assemble these into your BIDS dataset.
+The Tutorials cover how to assemble these into your BIDS dataset.

-Step 3 — Write a 2-page PDF Include a short description of your labelling approach (for experimental data) or simulation model (for synthetic data).
+Step 3 — Write a 2-page PDF Include a short description of your dataset and labeling approach (for experimental data) or simulation model (for synthetic data).
 For concurrent iEMG submissions, describe how the invasive reference was used.
 This PDF will be placed at the root of your final submission (see Step 5).
+Use our submission template as a starting point.

 Step 4 — Upload a metadata-only zip to Codabench

-Prepare a .zip of your BIDS dataset that excludes all raw data files (.edf) and upload it to the Data Challenge on Codabench.
+Prepare a .zip of your BIDS dataset that excludes all raw data files (.edf or .bdf) and upload it to the Data Challenge on Codabench.
 You can use the following shell command from the parent directory of your BIDS dataset folder:

 After processing, you will be able to download an HTML report of your submission — review it to confirm everything is in order before proceeding.